cosmostation/cosmostation-docs/docs/Developer Guide/Cosmostation Mobile Wallet/2-connect.md

 }
 ```
 ### Modal
-On initialize WalletConnect using CosmostationModal to use DeepLink and QRCode connect.
+Use CosmostationModal when initializing WalletConnect to use DeepLink and QRCode connect.
 ```js
 import CosmostationWCModal from '@cosmostataion/wc-modal';
 ```